Paleo Moroccan Chicken Stew – Moroccan spiced veggies with shredded chicken and chopped dates | Dairy Free + Paleo

 Add the remaining 1 tablespoon olive oil in the same pot you were using before and bring to a medium high heat.
 When the oil starts to simmer add the sliced onions and fry until softened, about 5 minutes.

 Add the spices (cumin, coriander cinnamon) and continue to fry the onions another minute before adding the paste.
 Keep sautéing the onions another 3 minutes.
+Add the blended onion/tomato mixture to the pot.

 Return the chicken to the dish and add the carrots, chicken stock, sugar and vinegar.
 Bring to a simmer, cover the pot with a fitted lid and let stew for at least 30 minutes.